andersonrus/mySQLDemo/README.md

 # mySQLDemo
 This code and tutorial (javaSQL.pdf) is part of the Java course taught through Computer Careers,  South Central College in North Mankato 56003 USA.

-This tutorial demonstrates the most common SQL statements using Java.
+<strong>This tutorial demonstrates the most common SQL statements using Java.</strong>

 You will learn how to:
 <ul>